Know Better, Do Better

 For us, back in the States it was all feel-good fuzzies thinking that an impoverished child could hear the gospel and receive some gifts at Christmastime thanks to our generosity.
 But on this side of the ocean things look vastly different.
 And despite our attempts to shed light on the reality of things, some people in the States just don’t want to hear the truth.

-They don't want to hear that the poorest of the poor don't always receive the boxes - that in reality, churches often have to pay money (or rather, a bribe) in order to get their boxes.
+They don't want to hear that the poorest of the poor don't always receive the boxes - that in reality, churches often have to pay money (or even a bribe) in order to get their boxes.

 That really ought to make you cringe.